AndroidHitchhiking/RxAndroidWithRetroLambda/README.md

 Add RxAndroid dependency and supported lines in App level build.gradle file

-// Must be at top after apply plugin: 'com.android.application' apply plugin: 'me.tatarka.retrolambda'
+Must be at top after apply plugin: 'com.android.application'

+'''xml
+apply plugin: 'me.tatarka.retrolambda'
+'''

-// in android{} section add below line as it is with your java 8 and java 7 path
+In android{} section add below line as it is with your java 8 and java 7 path

 compileOptions {